SUSTAINABILITY IS NOT A CHOICE BUT A NECESSITY.

 Cutting your utility bill doesn’t necessarily require an upfront investment and there are really some simple tricks to it.
 If you are seeing high electric bills or water bills, try to find out if you have been wasting energy or water through faulty wiring, leaking pipes or faucets, insufficient insulation and old appliances.
 You can save on energy bills significantly if you insulate your house and replace all your faulty appliances and fittings.

-6. Purchase energy efficient appliances
+6. Purchase energy efficient appliance

 Replace all your old home appliances with energy efficient ones.
 They will pay for themselves in the long run.